Things To Do With Other People

 Seeing a concert

-Could be an all-day outdoor affair, at a large venue, or at a smaller music hall or bar.
+Could be an all-day outdoor festival, at a large venue, or at a smaller music hall or bar.

 Seeing live music

-I'd consider this like a concert, but instead of getting tickets in advance for a group you know you want to see, you more show up that evening and listen to whoever is playing.
-Could involve hanging around a low key hole in the wall watching a grab bag of three local bands.
-Often like going out to a bar, but with real people supplying the tunes instead of a DJ or jukebox.
+I'd consider this like a concert, but instead of getting tickets in advance for an artist you know you want to see, you more show up that evening and listen to whoever is playing.
+It could mean hanging around a hole in the wall pub watching a grab bag of three local bands.
+It's often like going out to a bar, but with real people supplying the music instead of a DJ or jukebox.

 Seeing some stand-up comedy

-Maybe at a comedy club, or maybe just at some obscure bar's Open Mike night.
+Maybe at a proper comedy club, or maybe a pub's small Open Mic night.

 Seeing a play or other kind of performance